zakrywilson/TLE/README.md

 // true
 ```

-## Running the Tests
+## Testing

+The main goal of these tests were to ensure the code's ability to (1) format individual TLE elements into their respective lines (2) parse existing TLEs to extract their individual elements (3) build "correct" TLEs from descrete elements, using the builder class.
+Other testing was to ensure the accuracy of converting to and from a *millisecond epoch* to a *two-digit year + fractional Julian day epoch* pair.

-Code coverage:
+### Code coverage

 - Classes: 100%
 - Methods: 91%
 - Lines: 78%

-The main goal of these tests were to ensure the code's ability to (1) format individual TLE elements into their respective lines (2) parse existing TLEs to extract their individual elements (3) build "correct" TLEs from descrete elements, using the builder class.
-Other testing was to ensure the accuracy of converting to and from a *millisecond epoch* to a *two-digit year + fractional Julian day epoch* pair.

 ### Using an IDE